Bob Banner: Death

-According to the Associated Press, Banner died on June 15, 2011 in Los Angeles at age 89.
+According to the Associated Press, Banner died on June 15, 2011, in Los Angeles at age 89.
 Family spokeswoman Lauren Cottrell told the Los Angeles Times that Banner died of Parkinson's disease at the Motion Picture & Television Country House and Hospital retirement community in suburban Woodland Hills.
 In recent years, Banner lived with his wife, Alice in Calabasas, California.
-Their three sons, Baird, Robert III, and Chuck live in Los Cerrillos, Dallas, and Los Angeles, respectively.
+Their three sons, Baird, Robert III (deceased), and Chuck live in Cerrillos NM, and Abiquiu, NM.

 Posthumous lawsuits

 A year after Banner's death, BBA filed a lawsuit against Carol Burnett's production company Whacko Inc. over royalty rights regarding the distribution of the syndicated half-hour show Carol Burnett and Friends on television, and The Carol Burnett Show and Mama's Family episodes on home video.
 Whacko, Inc. representatives have countered during ongoing litigation that Banner left the show after five years, and no sketches from those first five years have been included on Carol Burnett and Friends episodes, nor on any Burnett performances that were released on DVD until 2015.
 In 2015, episodes from the first five seasons of The Carol Burnett Show were issued on DVDs for the first time subtitled The Lost Episodes.

 Whacko, Inc. has since sought, and received, an injunction barring BBA from marketing a DVD featuring Burnett's appearances on The Garry Moore Show from 1959 to 1962, during which she performed as a member of the program's ensemble cast.
 The complaint alleges that "...the DVD and its promotional artwork confuse the public by falsely suggesting that the starring performer on the DVD is Carol Burnett".